melc/catalog/README.md

 - Itsdangerous
 - MarkupSafe
 - Pep8
+- Virtualbox and Vagrant

 ## Functional Features

-- Create blueprints to distribute a large app into resuable components
+- Create blueprints to distribute a large app into reusable components
 - Utilize restful CRUD to create/update/delete categories and items records by authoirzed users
 - Employ authentication and authorization to grant CRUD access to authorized users
 - Generate catalog.json endpoint at *http://<host>/catalog.json*
 - Add a new database user "catalog" with limited permission (CreateDB only)